 Psychological treatment can include a variety of therapeutic interventions including:

 In addition to individual treatment, The Priory Hospital Nottingham offers group therapy sessions.
-These are open groups which acute mental health patients can attend where schedules allow.
+These are open groups which acute mental health service users can attend where schedules allow.
 These groups tend to focus on specific areas such as anxiety and cognitive behavioural therapy skills.
 The focus of the groups is both educational and therapeutic, although it is still expected that the majority of therapy work will take place on a one-to-one basis.